-Monday through Friday, 7:30 am to 4:45 pm
+Monday through Friday, 8 am to 6 pm

-The Cashier is located on the right side of the main lobby of The Allen Hospital.
+The Cashier is located in the main Hospital on the first floor off the main entrance lobby.
 Payment for Hospital charges and other services can be made by cash, personal check, traveler's checks, and most major credit cards.